The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

     title: <p>Why Choose <em>Us</em></p>
     description: >-
       <p><strong>The TradeMark Factory</strong> has been developed by expert
-      trademark lawyers with 30+ years of experience and is Australian owned and operated.
-We know how the Australian trade mark system works and you can be assured that your application will be managed properly from filing through to registration.</p>
+      trademark lawyers with 30+ years of experience.
+Being Australian owned and operated, we know how the Australian trade mark system works and you can rest assured that your application will be managed properly from filing through to registration.</p>
     media:
       animation: computer-coffee